favour60/Media-Analysis/README.md

 ### Insights and Recommendations

-- **Box Office Perfromance Insights**
+#### Box Office Perfromance;

+![Movie box analysis 3 - Power BI Desktop (May 2024) 5_4_2025 3_55_00 PM](https://github.com/user-attachments/assets/b1b676ca-18af-410e-a7ba-3b32a8a21c51)

+**Insights**
 - The financial overview indicates that movies have generally been highly profitable, often earning well beyond their production budgets.
 - Horror films, in particular, outperformed broader genres like action, likely due to their lower production costs combined with strong box office returns.
 - Directors such as Brittany Webster and Catherine Good consistently produce high-revenue films, highlighting their potential value to studios.
 - Additionally, there is clear evidence of market recovery and growth following 2019.

 **Recommendations**
 - To maximize profit margins, it's important to maintain disciplined production budgets, especially in lower-cost genres like Horror.
 - Investing in directors with a track record of box office success and focusing on high-performing genres such Horror, Sci-Fi, and Romance can boost returns.
 - Exploring hybrid genres may help attract broader audiences while continuing to produce a variety of films with an emphasis on those that show strong financial performance.
 - Additionally, aligning marketing strategies and release schedules with peak cinema periods based on historical trends can enhance overall success.

-![Movie box analysis 3 - Power BI Desktop (May 2024) 5_4_2025 3_55_00 PM](https://github.com/user-attachments/assets/b1b676ca-18af-410e-a7ba-3b32a8a21c51)

 - **Audience Demographics Insights**
   - Middle aged individuals show a strong prefernce for thriller movies compared to both adolescents and older alduts, while older aldutls tend to favor romance, sci-fi, thriller, drama, and action more than other age groups.
 Adolescents, on the other hand, lean more toward drama.